Office of Research & Development

 People in the United States are misusing antibiotics, study says, CNN, July 28, 2019

 Amid shortage of facemasks, researchers explore 3D options to guard against COVID-19, other infectious diseases, VA VAntage Point, June 3, 2021

 Promoting safety in the use of antibiotics for Veterans, VA VAntage Point, Oct.
 9, 2020

 Study at VA community living centers suggests positive results from antibiotic stewardship, VA VAntage Point, Aug.
 8, 2019

 Infectious Diseases, Office of Public Health, U.S. Department of Veterans Affairs

-Office of Infectious Diseases, Centers for Disease Control and Prevention
+Office of Infectious Diseases and HIV/AIDS policy, Centers for Disease Control and Prevention

 National Institute of Allergy and Infectious Diseases, National Institutes of Health